traitecoevo/earthtones/README.md

 `earthtones` provides the function `get_earthtones`, which:

-1. Downloads satellite imagery from a supported provider (e.g., Esri).
+1. Downloads remote imagery from a supported provider–now using esri as default.
 2. Converts image colors into a perceptually uniform color space ([CIE LAB](https://en.wikipedia.org/wiki/Lab_color_space)).
 3. Identifies dominant colors using clustering methods (`kmeans` or